 Aiming Low.
-Why try to be perfect and set yourself up for hideous failure when you can aim
+Why try to be perfect and set yourself up for hideous failure when you

 Does it sometimes feel as if your writing is a dog chasing its tail you circle around and around, but keep returning to the same themes, characters and ideas?
 But does the thought of going down a new path cause your palms to sweat and your heart to beat like a hummingbird who’s downed a double espresso?
 If so, you may have SWEATS: Serious Writer Experiencing Anxiety and Timidity Syndrome.
 The surest sign: You have on occasion referred to yourself as a “Serious Writer” without cracking a smile.

 Fortunately, you don’t need medication to cope with your ailment all you need is a shot of Comedy Writing 101.